By Treven Pyles

 Posted on February 26th, 2019

 A potential link between non-malignant asbestos-related diseases such as asbestosis and malignant asbestos-related diseases such as lung cancer had been a long debatable.
-According to the latest studies, the risk of lung cancer is higher for persons with asbestosis compared to persons without asbestosis.
+According to the latest studies, the risk of lung cancer is higher for those suffering from asbestosis compared to persons without it.

 One of the hypotheses suggests that asbestosis and lung cancer were considered to be two consecutive stages of the asbestos-related disease and the asbestos-induced fibrosis of the lungs promoted the growth of cancerous cells.
 However, another hypothesis argued that asbestosis and lung cancer are separate diseases with the same cause but have different pathogenic mechanisms.

 According to a recent study conducted at the School of Earth & Environmental Sciences at Queens College in New York, it was found that the combination of three risk factors such as asbestos exposure, asbestosis, and smoking can increase the chances of developing lung cancer.
 The study included a large cohort of more than 50,000 non-exposed control group and asbestos-exposed individuals.
 It was found that while every risk factor was associated with increased risk of developing lung cancer, the combination of two risk factors increased the risk further, and the combination of all the three risk factors enhanced the risk of developing lung cancer by 37 times.
 These results have been published in the online version of the American Journal of Respiratory and Critical Care Medicine.